OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 ![Test a CSV Mapper](assets/csv-mappers-test.png)

+!!! warning "Partial test"

+    The test conducted in this window relies only on the translation of CSV data according to the chosen representation in the mapper.
+It does not take into account checks for accurate entity formatting (e.g. IPv4) or specific entity configurations (e.g. mandatory "description" field on reports).
+Consequently, the entities visible in the test window may not be created during the actual import process.

 !!! warning "Test with a small file"

     We strongly recommend limiting test files to 100 lines and 1MB.
 Otherwise, the browser may crash.